-Counterparties and limits can only be approved based on long-term credit ratings (Standard & Poor's or Moody's) being A- and above or short term rating of A2 or above, with the exception of New Zealand local authorities.
+Counterparties and limits can only be approved on the basis of long-term credit ratings (Standard & Poor's or Moody's) being A- and above or short-term rating of A2 or above; with the exception of New Zealand local authorities.

-Limits should be spread amongst several counterparties to avoid concentrations of credit exposure.
+Limits should be spread amongst a number of counterparties to avoid a large concentration of credit exposure with a single counterparty.